dnotz/DRLND-Project2/Report.md

 ## Learning Algorithm

-We choose to implement [Proximal Policy Optimization (PPO)](https://arxiv.org/pdf/1707.06347.pdf).
+We chose to implement [Proximal Policy Optimization (PPO)](https://arxiv.org/pdf/1707.06347.pdf).
 PPO is an on-policy algroithm that directly optimizes the policy to maximize the expected return while ensuring in the update steps to not step too far away from the current policy.
 The latter is achieved by clipping applied to the objective function, which is based on the ratio of the action probabilities of the new and old policy.

 For stochasticity, we train the `Actor` to predict for a state the mean and standard deviation of a normal distribution, from which actions are sampled.
 The `Critic` estimates the value of a state.
 These value estimates are used together with the agents' returns to compute advantages.
 We compute [generalized advantage estimates (GAE)](https://arxiv.org/pdf/1506.02438.pdf) as they reduce the variance while keeping the bias small.

 The overall loss used for training is a combination of PPO's clipped surrogate loss, an entropy regularization term to encourage exploration and the mean squared loss between the critic's value estimates and the returns.
 Since we use the second version of the environment we have multiple (non-interacting, parallel) copies of the same agent to collect experiences.
-We found this method to de-correlate experiences used for network updates particularly beneficial.
+We found this method of using de-correlated experiences particularly beneficial.

 ## Hyperparameters